HELVE/HELVEOS/README.md

 "Good morning, Helve Operative mothnode.
 HQ has been activated.
 Initiating startup sequence.
 Relax, take a deep breath... and slowly exhale.
 Remember, thoughts and emotions are not your actual self.
 Remember, you're here to visually hack the world."

-/// ALTERNATIVE (find a way to incorporate the weather and date)

-“Good morning Helve Operative mothnode.
-It is 26th April 2019, weather is cloudy, 20 degrees outside."
+"It is 26th April 2019, weather is cloudy, 20 degrees outside."

+/// Find a way to incorporate the weather and date)

 (5 second break)